 Our safeguarding policy can be found within the document and policies area of the website.

-If you have any e-safety concerns, you can contact Mrs Wiles - our computing lead - via the school office, your child’s teacher or Mrs Mackinnon.
+If you have any e-safety concerns, you can contact Mrs Chandler - our computing lead - via the school office, your child’s teacher or Mrs Mackinnon.
+Useful links and information are on the school website in the learning tab under e-safety.
+Please look here for further information.

 Extremism and Radicalisation